Internet Matters

 What is Duolingo?

-Duolingo is the world’s most popular language-learning platform, offering over 40+ language courses, as well as maths and music lessons.
+Duolingo is the world’s most popular language-learning platform.
+It offers over 40+ language courses, as well as maths and music lessons.

-The platform is available on iOS, Android and desktop, and PEGI have rated it as being suitable for anyone aged 3+.
+The platform is available on iOS, Android, and desktop.
+PEGI rates it as suitable for anyone aged 3 and up.
 With a clean and colourful design and the interactive game-like lesson structure, Duolingo does have a family friendly appearance and is more attractive to children than many other learning tools.

 How it works

-On Duolingo, users choose the language they would like to learn, and then begin a course of lessons, with each lesson taking around 5 minutes to complete.
+On Duolingo, users choose the language they would like to learn, and then begin a course of lessons.
+Each lesson takes around 5 minutes to complete.
 These lessons can involve interactive games, listening, speaking, or reading questions.

-Different incentives are in place to motivate users to complete lessons, such as a streak that grows for every consecutive day a lesson is completed, and leaderboards with other users on it, with leaderboard points being earned by completing lessons.
+The platform uses different incentives to motivate users to complete lessons.
+These include a streak that grows with each consecutive day a user completes a lesson and leaderboards where users earn points by completing lessons.

 In addition to leaderboards, other social features also exist, such as forums and the ability to follow other users.

-Duolingo can be used for free, but a premium subscription also exists.
+You can use Duolingo for free, but it also offers a premium subscription.
 This subscription, called Super Duolingo, starts at £4.99 per month, or £48 per year.
 A family plan also exists, which costs £89.99 per year for up to six people, or £1.24 per month per person.

-Super Duolingo removes adverts from the app, and takes away the lives feature, meaning users can make as many mistakes as they like without having to pause their learning and wait to be given more lives.
+Super Duolingo removes ads from the app and eliminates the lives feature.
+This allows users to make as many mistakes as they like without pausing their learning or waiting for more lives.

 Duolingo parental controls

 Child accounts exist for Duolingo.
-Anyone under 13 years of age that attempts to create a Duolingo account will be asked to enter their parent’s email address, and then will automatically be set up with a child account.
+Duolingo asks anyone under 13 to enter their parent’s email address when creating an account, automatically setting them up with a child account.
 These accounts do not have access to social features such as leaderboards or adding friends.

-There is no age verification for Duolingo, so it’s best if you help your child create their account and check that the correct age has been entered.
+Duolingo doesn’t verify age, so it’s best to help your child create their account and ensure they enter the correct age.

 Benefits of Duolingo